Sophia of Prussia: Goudi coup and its consequences

 The situation became so tense that George I's sons had to resign from their military posts to save their father the shame of having to expelled them.
-In September, the Diadochos, his wife and their children also chose to leave Greece and seek refuge in Germany at Friedrichshof, now owned by the Princess Margaret of Prussia.
-Meanwhile, in Athens, discussions began about dethroning the House of Glücksburg to establishing a republic or replacing the sovereign with either a bastard son of Otto I, a foreign prince or with Prince George, with Sophia as regent.
+In September, the Crown Prince, his wife and their children also chose to leave Greece and seek refuge in Germany at Friedrichshof, now owned by the Princess Margaret of Prussia.
+Meanwhile, in Athens, discussions began in some circles about dethroning the House of Glücksburg to establishing a republic or replacing the sovereign with either a bastard son of Otto I, a foreign prince or with Prince George, with Sophia as regent.

 In December 1909, Colonel Zorbas, head of the Military League, pressured George I to appoint him as the head of the government in place of Prime Minister Kyriakoulis Mavromichalis.
 The sovereign refused but the government underwent reforms which favored the military.
-The staff was reorganized and supporters of the Diadochos, including Ioannis Metaxas, were expelled.
+The staff was reorganized and supporters of the Crown Prince, including Ioannis Metaxas, were expelled.
 At the same time, a French army mission was called to reorganize the Greek army, which threatened both Sophia and her husband, as they helped develop republican ideas within the military.

 Despite these reforms, some members of the Military League continued to oppose the government in order to take power.
-They then traveled to Crete to meet the government head of the island, Eleftherios Venizelos, and offered him the post of Prime Minister of Greece.
+They then traveled to Crete to meet the prominent Cretan politician Eleftherios Venizelos, and offered him the post of Prime Minister of Greece.
 However the Cretan leader did not want to appear in Greece to be supported by the army and convinced them to arrange for new elections.
 In March 1910, the king eventually called for elections and Venizelos and his supporters came to power.
 For the royal family, this was a difficult time.

 However, Venizelos did not want to weaken the Crown.
-To show that he did not obey the army, he restored the members of the royal family to their military duties and the Diadochos thus again became Chief of the Staff.
+To show that he did not obey the army, he restored the members of the royal family to their military duties and the Crown Prince thus again became inspector-general of the army.
 Back in Greece on 21 October 1910, after over a year of exile, Sophia nevertheless remained very suspicious of the new government and the militia.
 She refused any contact with Venizelos, blaming him as partly responsible for the humiliation suffered by the royal family.
 The Princess also had problems with her father-in-law, whom she accused of having been weak during the crisis.